-A physical change involves the change in the size, shape, and sometimes color of matter.
+A physical change involves a change in the size, shape, and sometimes color of matter.
 In a physical change, the substance does not change its chemical composition.
 No bonds are broken and formed.
 No new substances are created.
 The composition of the matter remains the same before and after the change.
 Some properties of matter may change, but the overall identity remains the same [1-4].

 Types and Examples of Physical Change [1-4]